-Last week I was lucky enough to have my mum and sister come to visit me in Hong Kong.
-I did have to work some of the time, but I sent them off on excursions without me, and joined them on my days off.
-Naturally, I had seen many of the things on their list already – such as the Peak and the Big Buddha – but I also made sure to use the opportunity to visit a few places I had yet to go to.
-The first of these isn’t even in Hong Kong; we spent a day visiting Macau (sometimes spelled Macao).
+Last week, I was lucky enough to have my mum and sister come to visit me in Hong Kong.
+I did have to work some of the time, but I sent them off on excursions without me and joined them on my days off.
+Naturally, I had seen many of the things on their list already, such as the Peak and the Big Buddha.
+But I also made sure to use the opportunity to visit a few places I had yet to go to.
+The first of these isn’t even in Hong Kong; we took a day trip to Macau (sometimes spelled Macao).

 Our first stop was the old town area, located in and around Senado Square.
 It’s pretty easy to get around Macau, as the casinos all run shuttle buses for free.
 There’s a handful of casinos near this part of town, in Macau proper, which put you a 5-10 minute walk away from the square.
 The bigger, newer casinos are to the south, on the Cotai Strip.
 The walk from where we were dropped off was quite interesting too, as it took us past the Macau Tower and some of the casinos – the Grand Lisboa is probably the most memorable one, due to that… interesting architecture.
 I can’t say I’m a fan to be honest!

 The standout sights include the Santa Domingo church and the Ruins of St Paul.
 The ruins have hundreds of people milling around and taking photos from every angle on the stairs.
 They are understandably pretty interesting – there was once a whole church here, but a fire burned the whole thing down except this facade.
 At the top you can see remnants of the original structure and tombs, though there’s not much to see.
 It would have been a pretty impressive building mind, if that one wall is anything to go by.
 And even the detailing around the area, like the street lamps and hanging baskets feel Portuguese!

 From the old town, we walked to the Sands casino, which has a shuttle bus running to the casino we were most interested in visiting – The Venetian, located on the Cotai Strip.
-There were a couple of reasons for this choice; firstly, my sister is underage, so while she couldn’t access the casino floor, she could still explore the rest of the building; and second, it’s a big building to explore!
+There were a couple of reasons for this choice.
+Firstly, my sister is underage, so while she couldn’t access the casino floor, she could still explore the rest of the building; and second, it’s a big building to explore!
 It’s modelled on its sister casino, The Venetian Las Vegas, but actually dwarfs the original.
 At 10.5 million square feet, it is the seventh largest building in the world by floor area, and the largest casino in the world.
 While we couldn’t go into the casino area, we did see glimpses of it and it certainly looked massive!

-The biggest draw though is the shopping area inside, called The Grand Canal Shoppes; a 1 million square foot replica of the canals of Venice.
+The biggest draw though is the shopping area called The Grand Canal Shoppes; a 1 million square foot replica of the canals of Venice.
 All the shop fronts look like Italian buildings, the ceiling is painted to look like the sky, and the canals even have gondolas cruising along them – if you’re lucky, you’ll catch one of the gondoliers singing to his clients, as we got to see.
 Of course, an indoor replica can hardly compare to the real Venice, but this is staggeringly impressive.

 Top tip for Macau visitors from Hong Kong though – although your return ferry ticket is valid on any sailing before the time you have listed, you are only guaranteed a seat on the sailing at your time.
 To get on an earlier one, you have to wait in the stand-by queue, and won’t get on if the boat is already full.
-We didn’t know this and waited in line for several boats that we couldn’t get on, before eventually upgrading our tickets, since the next class up from economy wasn’t full!
+We didn’t know this and waited in line for several boats that we couldn’t get on.
+We eventually upgraded our tickets, since the next class up from economy wasn’t full!
 A slightly irritating end to the day, but overall it was a good trip.